nanovis/SynopFrame/README.md

 For Linux users, the installation process should be similar to Windows.
 We are happy to guide you through the process.

+# Input

+To run SynopFrame for your own dataset, you need to create a folder with the following contents.

 # Feedback

 Please use the GitHub Issues.